Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Pre-Disaster Communication and Energy Planning and Warning

 \ac{AI}, particularly \ac{ML} and deep learning, has demonstrated significant advantages in risk mitigation, assessing the vulnerability of urban areas to seismic hazards, evaluating site suitability, enhancing early warning systems, and managing natural disasters in the existing literature \cite{allegranti2023use,abdalzaher2021deep,abdalzaher2023seismic,saad2022machine}.
-The paper in \cite{wang2020edge} focuses on supporting mission-critical applications in emergency scenarios by enhancing network adaptability and intelligence. \ac{AI} and \ac{ML} algorithms are envisioned to be on the edge of the network to analyze data and make real-time decisions.
+The paper \cite{wang2020edge} focused on supporting mission-critical applications in emergency scenarios by enhancing network adaptability and intelligence. \ac{AI} and \ac{ML} algorithms are envisioned to be on the edge of the network to analyze data and make real-time decisions.
 In addition, it uses cognitive radio technology to dynamically allocate spectrum resources based on network conditions and demand.
-The applications of digital twins in emergency management of civil infrastructure (EMCI) are surveyed in \cite{cheng2023review}.
-The authors in \cite{fan2021disaster} use digital twin models to simulate and predict the impacts of disasters on urban infrastructure.
-It basically combines AI and IoT technologies for real-time monitoring and decision-making.
-A data-driven approach is also employed to enhance disaster preparedness and response.
+The applications of digital twins in emergency management of civil infrastructure (EMCI) were surveyed in \cite{cheng2023review}.
+Additionally, to explain how the digital twin works for EMCI in the mitigation, preparation, response and recovery phases, a framework is proposed.
+The authors of \cite{fan2021disaster} used digital twin models to simulate and predict the impacts of disasters on urban infrastructure.
+Their vision goes beyond fragmented digital modeling and includes four main components, namely multi-model data collection and sensing, data integration and analysis, game-theoretic decision making with multiple actors, and dynamic network analysis.
+These models integrate AI and IoT technologies to enable real-time monitoring and support effective decision-making.
+In addition, a data-driven approach is employed to enhance disaster preparedness and response.

 Social media platforms serve three critical roles in disasters: (i) quickly gathering situational awareness information, (ii) facilitating self-organized peer-to-peer help, and (iii) allowing disaster management agencies to hear from the public \cite{zhang2019social}.
 During and after a disaster, social media can be leveraged to pinpoint areas where people need assistance with search and rescue, medical aid, and access to food and water.
 Additionally, social media serves as a vital tool for disseminating information and coordinating relief efforts for those in need.
 Moreover, for training and simulation, \ac{AR} and \ac{VR} technologies can be used to train responders in simulated disaster scenarios to improve their readiness for real-world situations \cite{zhu2021virtual}.